The Period map for quantum cohomology of $\mathbb{P}^2$

 c) The fibers of the map $\pi_{\rm small}$ are the $W$-orbits in $\Omega_{\rm small}$, i.e., the small quantum cohomology $B_{\rm small}\times \CC$ is the coarse moduli space for the orbifold $[\Omega_{\rm small}/W]$. \end{theorem}

 Generalizing the results of Theorem \ref{t1} to big quantum cohomology is a very challenging problem.
 We expect that $M_{\rm small}:=\CC\times B_{\rm small}$ is an analytic subvariety in a larger Frobenius manifold $N$ and that $M$ is just a tubular neighborhood of $M_{\rm small}$ in $N$.
-The problem of constructing a global Frobenius manifold is also expected to be equivalent to constructing the manifold of stability conditions in $\mathcal{D}^b(\operatorname{Coh}\, \PP^2)$.
 We were able to prove an interesting result about the holomorphic thickening of $Z_{\rm small}$, which might be viewed as the first step towards constructing a global Frobenius manifold.

 The period map $Z$ maps a small open neighborhood of $\widetilde{X}_{\rm small}$ in $\widetilde{X}$ into a small open neighborhood of $\Omega_{\rm small}$ in $\CC^3$.
 Therefore we have an induced map of ringed spaces \ben (\widetilde{X}_{\rm small},\widetilde{\iota}^{\,-1} \O_{\widetilde{X}} )\to \Omega:=(\Omega_{\rm small},\iota^{-1} \O_{\CC^3}), \een where $\widetilde{\iota}:\widetilde{X}_{\rm small}\to \widetilde{X}$ and $\iota:\Omega_{\rm small}\to \CC^3$ are the natural inclusion maps.
 The ring of regular functions on $\Omega$ is by definition $\Gamma(\Omega_{\rm small},\O_{\CC^3})$, i.e., functions defined and holomorphic in an open neighborhood of $\Omega_{\rm small}$ in $\CC^3$.
 This ring is equipped with the action of the monodromy group $W$.
 The pullback via the period map $Z$ defines a ring homomorphism \ben \Gamma(\Omega_{\rm small},\O_{\CC^3})^W\to \Gamma(X_{\rm small},\O_{X}),\quad f\mapsto f\circ Z, \een where $\Gamma(\Omega_{\rm small},\O_{\CC^3})^W $ is the subring of $W$-invariant functions.